adriansasu/parallel-programming/README.md

 # Paralel programming with Python.
 Image editing

+Clone the project and mkdir /input_images and /output_images, in the root

 To generate mock images and edit, you need to have installed the following packages (and check python version)

 ```python